-Yes and no. It says they’re flushable on the package, but that doesn’t mean you should flush them.
+This is one of the more common plumbing questions.
+The answer: Yes and no. It says they’re flushable on the package, but that doesn’t mean you should flush them.
 (Marbles are also flushable, and you wouldn’t start throwing those in the toilet, now wouldja?)

 So-called “flushable” wipes are the scourge of city water treatment systems the world over.
 And the problem is only getting worse.

 Avoid flushing them if at all possible — especially if you have septic systems.
 It isn’t worth the thousands of dollars in damages that they could potentially cause.
 Trust us.
 In the meantime, here are some other things you should never flush down the toilet.